microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

     | QnA Maker resources (Cognitive Services) | Optional |

     > [!TIP]
-    > You may not want to create a complete list of the Azure resources.
-Read the [customize the scripts](#customize-the-provision-scripts) section to customize the provision scripts and create the Azure resources you want.
+    > Read the [parameters list](#provision-scripts-parameters-list) to customize the provision scripts and create the Azure resources you want.

    1. You will be asked to login to the Azure portal in your browser.